Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 ## Testing
-   WARNING PAGES NEED TIME TO LOAD OR COMPLETE THEIR FUNCTIONS<br/>
+   DISCLAIMER: PAGES NEED TIME TO LOAD OR COMPLETE THEIR FUNCTIONS<br/>
    TEST ACCOUNT email is test@gmail.com and password is 111 or testers can make their own.

     Navigation Testing